 Internships and Work Experience Student Internship Requirement

-Internship (CON 487) – structured three-month and six-month required course where students are placed in the construction industry working full time gaining exposure to construction management responsibilities.
-The internship course is for-credit with assignments and must overlap the students’ final summer before graduation.
+Internship (CON 487) – structured summer or semester-required course where students are placed in the construction industry working full-time gaining exposure to construction management responsibilities.
+The internship course is for credit with assignments and is intended to overlap the students’ final summer before graduation and before their capstone course.

 Work Experience – construction industry experience for all other students earlier in the program, often with exposure to the field.
-This group of students does not register for a course nor have assignments, and is ideal for employers seeking students for laborer and trade experience.
+This group of students does not register for a course nor have assignments and is ideal for employers seeking students for labor and trade experience.

 Construction Management Internships